Populating the upper black hole mass gap through stellar collisions in young star clusters: Discussion and conclusions

 We explored also the dependence of these three outcomes upon two theoretical uncertainties: the degree of primordial mass segregation in the host clusters and the efficiency of envelope ejection during giant star collisions.
 Together, these two theoretical uncertainties roughly bracket the range of expected outcomes.
 On the one extreme (assuming complete primordial mass segregation and full sticky sphere collisions), massive BHs readily form through successive stellar collisions.
 On the other hand (assuming no primordial mass segregation and that giant envelopes are ejected), we observe ``inverse runaways'' where successive collisions can lead to stripping which ultimately may produce lower-mass BHs.

-We showed that the population of BHs with masses in or above the pair-instability gap go onto form binaries and merge with other BHs, creating a unique class of upper-mass-gap BBH mergers.
+We showed that the population of BHs with masses in or above the pair-instability gap go onto form binaries and merge with other BHs, creating a unique class of upper-mass-gap BBH mergers that may be detectable as GW sources by LIGO/Virgo, similar to the recent event GW190521.
 We showed in particular that the collisional formation scenario studied here may compete with the previously explored multiple-generation-merger channel for producing BHs in the pair-instability gap.

 Finally, we computed the volumetric merger rate of a number of SN classes originating in massive star clusters, most notably PISNe which result uniquely from stellar collisions.
 A number of observed transients have been speculatively linked with PISNe.
 In the coming years, LSST may provide further constraints upon the potential role of stellar clusters in producing PISNe and other transients.